expo/expo/docs/pages/versions/unversioned/sdk/webbrowser.md

 **On web:**

 > 🚨 This API can only be used in a secure environment (`https`).
 You can use `expo start:web --https` to test this.
-> 🚨 This method cannot be invoked in an async method on mobile web, otherwise]

 This will use the browser's [`window.open()`][d-windowopen] API.